jstewart-stratos/CatProject/replit.md

 ## Recent Changes

+- **June 26, 2025**: Successfully implemented and tested simplified group-based data filtering system
+  - ✅ **Unified group filtering logic**: Admins see all data, other users see data from their group members only
+  - ✅ **Client data filtering**: Non-admin users only see clients created by members of their groups
+  - ✅ **Account data filtering**: Users see accounts linked to clients from their group members
+  - ✅ **Multi-group support**: Users in multiple groups see data from all their groups combined
+  - ✅ **Comprehensive testing**: Verified filtering works correctly with test users in Sales Team, Operations Team, and Management Team
+  - ✅ **Database group assignments**: Successfully tested with transition specialist in multiple groups, standard user in single group
+  - ✅ **API route updates**: Both `/api/clients` and `/api/accounts` routes now implement proper group-based filtering
 - **June 26, 2025**: Completed user management system with working user creation functionality
   - ✅ **Fixed user creation form validation**: Resolved insertUserSchema validation issue by creating custom schema for user creation
   - ✅ **User creation working correctly**: "Save User" button successfully creates users with generated admin IDs